-If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

 Deleting Content Links

-No tutorial on adding content links is complete without showing you how to remove links that you no longer want, so let’s cover this right now.
+No tutorial on adding content links is complete without showing you how to remove any links that you no longer want, so let’s cover this topic right now.

-To delete a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ feature on the editor menu as shown below
+To delete a link from your content, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ button on the editor menu as shown below

 Your hyperlink will be removed …